shay-y/radjust/README.md

     >   replicate from a primary study of high dimension to a follow-up
     >   study.
 Journal of the American Statistical Association, Vol.
     >   108, No. 504, Pp. 1480-1492.
     >
+    >   Heller, R., Bogomolov, M., & Benjamini, Y. (2014).
+Deciding
+    >   whether follow-up studies have replicated findings in a
+    >   preliminary large-scale omics study.
+Proceedings of the National
+    >   Academy of Sciences of the United States of America, Vol. 111,
+    >   No. 46, Pp. 16262–16267.
+    >
     > To see these entries in BibTeX format, use 'print(<citation>,
     > bibtex=TRUE)', 'toBibtex(.)', or set